Levi2288/Akira-Client/README.md

 1. [Avast Approval](https://media.discordapp.net/attachments/985108702518460416/1055584219885224046/image.png?width=1002&height=248)
 1. [AVG](https://github.com/Levi2288/Akira-Client/blob/main/pictures/avg.jpg)
 1. [AlphaMountain](https://github.com/Levi2288/Akira-Client/blob/main/pictures/alphamountain.jpg)

-`2.
-Why is it free?`
-- Because i hate myself :sunglasses: :sob:

-`3.
-How do you make money?`
-- The only income i have from Akira right now is [Patreon](https://www.patreon.com/AkiraClient).
-Feel free to donate 1$ or so :D

 `4.
 Can i help in something?`
 - We always have some things we need help in, the list can be found in our [Discord](https://discord.gg/PEgKZFGMaA)